Mentoring benefits a child’s emotional/psychological well-being, peer relationships, academic attitudes, and grades. This includes:

 These higher rates of post-traumatic stress among siblings included negative emotional reactions such as fear, worry, sadness, helplessness, anger and guilt as well as school and academic difficulties.

-Learn even more about WWS.
+Learn even more about Walk With Sally.
 Email us at email@example.com to get started today!